top of page

 To ensure your clinic time is used effectively, here is some information to help your visit with us run smoothly.

-How to book your initial consultation visit
+How to be seen in our office for an initial consultation visit

-• Please aim to arrive 5 minutes before your scheduled appointment.
+- Please aim to arrive 5 minutes before your scheduled appointment.

-• Both the lactating parent & infant must be present for your assessment.
+- Both the lactating parent & infant must be present for your assessment.

-• Wear comfortable clothing in which you are comfortable breastfeeding.
+- Wear comfortable clothing in which you are comfortable breastfeeding.

-• Any feeding supplement being used such as expressed breast milk, donor milk, or infant formula, and any feeding method being used (bottles, SNS, etc).
+- Any feeding supplement being used such as expressed breast milk, donor milk, or infant formula, and any feeding method being used (bottles, SNS, etc).

-• Any baby weight measurements you may have from your doctors, midwife or public health.
+- Any baby weight measurements you may have from your doctors, midwife or public health.

-• A list (or specific knowledge) of your prescription and herbal medications.
+- A list (or specific knowledge) of your prescription and herbal medications.

 What you can leave at home or in your vehicle

-• If you have limitations to your weight carrying capacity (for example due to recent c-section) please let us know if you need assitance carrying your car seat.
+- If you have limitations to your weight carrying capacity (for example due to recent c-section) please let us know if you need assitance carrying your car seat.

-• You are welcome to bring a support person.
+- You are welcome to bring a support person.
 Siblings are welcome to attend, but we ask that you please don't bring anyone who is ill into the office to help protect all our families.

 Preparing your infant

-• The doctor will do an assessment of your baby feeding either at the breast or bottle depending on how you are feeding your infant and based on your goals for your feeding relationship.
+- The doctor will do an assessment of your baby feeding either at the breast or bottle depending on how you are feeding your infant and based on your goals for your feeding relationship.
 Please let us know if you do not consent to having the doctor observe you directly breastfeeding/chestfeeding.
 This may limit our abilities to perform a complete assessment, but we certainly want to respect your wishes.

-• Please bring your baby hungry, but not starving.
+- Please bring your baby hungry, but not starving.
 This can mean different lengths of time for different babies.
 If your baby is very hungry while waiting, please only give a small amount of a feeding to keep everybody comfortable.

 What to expect for your visit

-• You will then wait in the clinic room for the doctor.
+- You will then wait in the clinic room for the doctor.
 Please try not to feed your baby before the doctor arrives, though if you must feed please only do a small amount for your comfort or theirs.

-• Initial consult visits for parent and infant are scheduled for 45-60 minutes.
+- Initial consult visits for parent and infant are scheduled for 45-60 minutes.

-• Initial antenatal visits (while you are still pregnant) are scheduled for 45-60 minutes.
+- Initial antenatal visits (while you are still pregnant) are scheduled for 45-60 minutes.

-• Follow up appointments are scheduled for 30-45 minutes.
+- In person follow up appointments are scheduled for 30-45 minutes.

-• Phone visit lengths (for follow up only) are variable.
+- Phone visit lengths (for follow up only) are variable.

 bottom of page